-Canine Herpes Virus is an old disease.
-Herpes viruses are forever – once you have it you never get rid of it.
+Canine Herpesvirus is a disease that affects mostly young puppies.
+Herpesvirus is forever – once you have it, you never get rid of it.
 It is estimated the virus is carried by 70% of the canine population.
-Most dogs enter adulthood having been exposed as puppies, but they carry enough immunity to prevent disease.
-They will shed the virus if they are stressed or if the immune system is compromised.
+Most dogs enter adulthood having been exposed as puppies, but they carry enough immunity to prevent the symptoms.
+However, they will shed the virus if they are stressed or if the immune system is compromised.

 Lesions and clinical signs depend on the sex and age of the dog.

-- Males: have sub-clinical symptoms most of the time, but they will also have genital lesions – redness and inflamed lymph tissue at the base of the penis.
-Males may also develop ocular or nasal discharge when stressed, which is a major source of infection to other dogs and to the females he is breeding.
+- Males don't show symptoms most of the time, but they may have genital lesions – redness and inflamed lymph tissue at the base of the penis.
+Males may also develop ocular or nasal discharge when stressed, which is a major source of infection to other dogs and to any females that he is breeding.

-- After Exposure - Females: that are naive to herpes can experience fetal loss, mummies of early fetus, as well as premature birth and loss of puppies at birth or shortly after.
+- Females that are naïve to Herpes can experience fetal loss, mummies of early fetus, as well as premature birth and loss of puppies at birth or shortly after.
 The dangerous window for a female is three weeks before and three weeks after whelping.
 Exposure within this window results in puppy loss.
-Though a naive female will lose that litter, she will be immune for all future herpes contact, including against litter loss.
+Though a naive female will lose that litter, she will be immune for all future Herpes contact, including against litter loss.

-Dams can have serum testing, while swabs of ocular and nasal discharge are also good.
+Females can have serum testing, while swabs of ocular and nasal discharge also work.
 Puppies should be submitted to lab for testing.
 Kidney hemorrhage is characteristic and the virus can be isolated for the liver, kidneys and lungs.

 It is also very important to disinfect!
-Try disinfectants such as Trifectant®
+The virus is readily inactivated by disinfectants.
+Try Virkon®

 .
-These are penetrating disinfectants that will sterilize the surface as well as getting the virus underneath the surface.
+These are penetrating disinfectants that will sterilize the surface as well as get the virus underneath the surface.